extension-js/docs/Development/Modern CSS/Tailwind CSS.md

 sort: 3
 ---

-`extension-create` offers first-class support for the utility-first CSS framework for rapidly building modern extensions without ever leaving your HTML.
+`Extension` offers first-class support for the utility-first CSS framework for rapidly building modern extensions without ever leaving your HTML.

 ## Starter Tailwind Templates

-The easiest way to get started with `Tailwind CSS` with `extension-create` is using a template.
+The easiest way to get started with `Tailwind CSS` with `Extension` is using a template.
 Currently, there are three templates that include `Tailwind CSS` as a dependency.
 See [[Templates]] to learn more.

 ## Usage With An Existing Extension